-There are a number of factors that contribute to changes in Bitcoin price and Crypto Asset Volatility, including, but not limited to, changes in the supply and demand for a particular crypto asset, crypto market sentiment, macroeconomic factors, utility of a particular crypto asset, and idiosyncratic events such as exchange outages or social media.
-For example, over the course of 2020 we observed institutions invest in Bitcoin as a hedge against inflation at an accelerated rate.
+There are a number of factors that contribute to changes in Bitcoin price and Crypto Asset Volatility, including, but not limited to, changes in the supply and demand for a particular crypto asset, crypto market sentiment, macroeconomic factors, utility of a particular crypto a et, and idio yncratic event uch a exchange outage or ocial media For example, over the cour e of 2020 we ob erved institutions invest in Bitcoin as a hedge against inflation at an accelerated rate.
 Further, we saw growth in the use of crypto assets to participate in decentralized finance, or DeFi, applications such as peer-to-peer borrowing and lending, with the total value allocated towards decentralized finance globally growing from under \$1 billion to over \$15 billion from December 31, 2019 to December 31, 2020.